michaelrsweet/mmd/README.md

 You'll need a C compiler.

-## How to Incorporate With Your Project
+## How to Incorporate in Your Project

 Add the `mmd.c` and `mmd.h` files to your project.
 Include the `mmd.h` header in any file that needs to read/convert markdown files.